Anthony Richardson (writer)

-Anthony Thomas Stewart Currie Richardson (1899 – 4 February 1964) was a British awriter of adventure fiction and non-fiction.
+Anthony Thomas Stewart Currie Richardson (1899 – 4 February 1964) was an English writer of adventure fiction and non-fiction books.

 Biography

 Richardson was born in 1899 in the Kensington district of London and educated at Marlborough College.
-In 1940 he was commissioned in the Royal Air Force Volunteer Reserve (Administrative and Special Duties Branch).
+In 1940, he was commissioned in the Royal Air Force Volunteer Reserve (Administrative and Special Duties Branch).

 Richardson's most well-known work is probably Wingless Victory: The Story of Sir Basil Embry's Escape from Occupied France in the Summer of 1940.

 Richardson also wrote under the pseudonym Patrick Wynnton.